NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 * MIT license

 ## Has programming language
-Comprises both programming (coding) language used for the implementation of the entry and the programming languages supported by the entry.
-We still do not have a controlled vocabulary, so if you type a new language, which wasn't previously in BIII.eu, it will create a new node with that name.
+Comprises both programming language used for the implementation of the entry and the programming languages supported by the entry.
+We still do not have a controlled vocabulary, so if you type a new language, which was not previously added in BIII.eu, it will create a new node with that name.

 ## is compatible with
 A link to an existing software node in BIII.eu for which the tool was not originally developed, but that can be called from.